Regardless of your personal motivation for learning Portuguese, you will find it to be an interesting and rewarding experience.

 There is less competition, which means your skills will be even further appreciated.

-For those wishing to work on the international scene, fluency in English or Spanish or German is a prerequisite and almost indispensable.
-Mastering Spanish is no longer a real added value given the large number of potential candidates who speak the language.
-Speaking Spanish is becoming more and more normalized today.
+For those wishing to work on the international scene, fluency in English, Spanish, or German is a prerequisite and almost indispensable.
+It is becoming increasingly common that companies want people who can speak the languages of the BRICS countries.

 Learning Portuguese is a business opportunity.

-Already one of the main economic partners of the US, trade with Brazil has even further intensified in recent years.
+Already one of the main economic partners of the western world, trade with Brazil has even further intensified in recent years.

-Learning Portuguese is a way to give oneself the chance to seize an opportunity.
+Learning Portuguese is a way to give yourself the chance to seize an opportunity.

-Experience the enthusiasm of the Portuguese football craze!
+Experience the enthusiasm of the Portuguese football culture

-Taking Portuguese lessons is also a great vehicle for integration and lively discussions with the large Portuguese and Brazilian communities in the USA.
+Taking Portuguese lessons is also a great vehicle for integration and lively discussions with the large Portuguese and Brazilian communities across the globe.
 Their legendary enthusiasm for sports and music will be better understood by you once you have a grasp of their musical language!